julianspaeth/fc-nelson-aalen-estimator/README.md

-# Federated Kaplan-Meier Estimator for the FeatureCloud Platform
+# Federated Nelson-Aalen Estimator for the FeatureCloud Platform

 This FeatureCloud app is based on the [FeatureCloud Flask Template](https://github.com/FeatureCloud/flask_template).

 ### Usage

-The app computes the survival function estimation of a csv file.
+The app computes the cumulative hazard rate estimation of a csv file.
 The file should contain a time and event column.
 If a category column is included, multiple survival functions will be estimated and a pairwise logrank test will be performed.